Calcitonin Gene-Related Peptide (CGRP) Antagonists

 Do not inject into areas where the skin is tender, bruised, red, or hard.
 Avoid injecting directly into raised, thick, red, or scaly skin patch or lesion, or areas with scars or stretch marks.

-If using the same body area for the 2 separate injections needed for the 140 mg dose, ensure the second injection is not at same location used for the first injection.
+If using the same body area for the 3 separate injections needed for the 675 mg dose, ensure the injections are not at same location used for the previous injection.

-Storage: After removing erenumab from the refrigerator, it can be stored at room temperature between 68 to 77 degrees F (20 to 25 degrees C) for up to 7 days.
-Do not return erenumab to the refrigerator after it has reached room temperature.
+Storage: After removing fremanezumab from the refrigerator, it can be stored at room temperature up to 86 degrees F (30 degrees C) for up to 7 days.
+Discard if not used within 7 days after removal from refrigerator.
+Do not place back in refrigerator once stored at room temperature.

 Single-dose, Prefilled Syringe